-I hope all is well with you and your families and that you had a WONDERFUL THANKSGIVING and look forward to a BEAUTIFUL CHRISTMAS holiday!!
+I hope all is well with you and your families and your holidays were spent enjoying your loved ones.

 KEEP GOING!
 KEEP UP YOUR HARD WORD - YOU AND I KNOW YOU CAN DO IT !